Josh Bell Player Props: Guardians vs. Royals

 Josh Bell At The Plate

-- In 11.3% of his games this year, he has hit a long ball, and 2.8% of his trips to the plate.
+- Looking at the 78 games he has played this year, he's hit a home run in eight of them (10.3%), and in 2.5% of his trips to the dish.

-- In 29 games this season (40.8%), Bell has picked up an RBI, and in five of those games (7.0%) he had more than one.
-He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.